stlab/libraries/docs/tools/docker-tools/README.md

 app@fc7590a63ba3:~$
 ```

 The hex number is the docker image container ID and may be different.
-Going foreward I refer to this as the _docker_ prompt to distinguish it from the _local_ prompt.
+Going foreword I refer to this as the _docker_ prompt to distinguish it from the _local_ prompt.

 ```
 cd /mnt/host